 - The appeal must be submitted to the Student Records and Examinations Office within 2 weeks of receiving final results.

 - There is a €70 fee payable on submission of an appeal, this fee is refunded to the student if the appeal is upheld.

-- Students are also strongly advised to contact the Examinations Appeals Officer, Mr Daniel Blackshields, UCC: Tel: 087-1806664, e-mail: firstname.lastname@example.org.
+- Students are also strongly advised to contact the Examinations Appeals Officer, Mr Michael Delargey, firstname.lastname@example.org.
 The Examinations Appeals Officer can advise students on the appeals process and acts as a liaison between students, departments/schools and the Examinations Appeals Committee, but is not a member of that committee and does not participate in its decision.

 The Exam Appeals Process

-- Students send their appeal to Student records and Examinations Office with fee.
+- Students send their appeal to the Student Records and Examinations Office with fee.

 - Following a review by the Exam Appeals Officer, the appeals are sent to the relevant departments for their responses (i.e. their opinion).
-Departments are given 1 working week to reply.
+Departments are given one working week to reply.

-- The response is sent by the department to the Exam Appeals Officer, who then review it, before sending to the student.
+- The response is sent by the department to the Exam Appeals Officer, who then reviews it, before sending to the student.

 - The student has 48 hrs to either submit a further response to the department or confirm that the appeal is ready for the Exam Appeals Committee.